 Truly an amazing meal, especially topped with the green garlic butter.
 I was absolutely filled!

 The dessert selections ranged from the glorious to the downright decadent.
 Everyone left some room for dessert but me (I was just too full).
 But that didn’t prevent me from “sampling”.

-Heidi had the Chocolate & Stem Ginger Tart and Anya ordered Kyloe Knickerbocker Glory, which is stunning.
+Heidi had the Chocolate & Stem Ginger Tart and our daughter ordered Kyloe Knickerbocker Glory, which is stunning.
 It’s a combination of brownie, fudge, blackberries, chocolate sauce, pomegranates, vanilla ice cream.
 Wow!
 I’m a fan with anything that has pomegranates, and this dessert really delivered!

 Kyloe Restaurant & Grill Service

 We arrived a bit early for our reservation, but the staff was more than happy to seat us anyway.
 We were well taken care of and really had a great time.
 With Heidi having many years in food and beverage management, she really looks at every aspect of the service and she was very pleased with the service we received.
 They even came to crumb the table between courses and that gave Heidi a big smile.
 You know it’s a good meal when 2 hours pass by and it doesn’t even feel like it.